Elbow dislocations Experts in san antonio

 check out our latest blog posts regarding Elbow injuries

-Did you know we offer in-house therapy?
+Did you know we have in-house Therapy for Elbow Dislocation Recovery?

 Hand therapy is a merging of occupational and physical therapy theory and practice that combines comprehensive knowledge of the structure of the upper limb with function and activity.
 Using specialized skills in assessment, planning and treatment, hand therapists provide therapeutic interventions to prevent dysfunction, restore function and/or reverse the progression of pathology of the upper limb in order to enhance an individual’s ability to execute tasks and to participate fully in life situations.